FISA court review order leaves out key FBI players implicated in Horowitz report

 According to the procedures, factual assertions need to be independently verified, and information contradicting those assertions must be presented to the court.
 But Horowitz found several instances in which the procedures were not followed.

 Horowitz's report leaves little doubt that the unnamed SSA is Joe Pientka -- a current bureau employee.
-(The FBI has requested that Fox News not name Pientka, or any agent in a sensitive position.)

 The inspector general also noted than an unnamed "Case Agent 1," was "primarily responsible" for some of the "most significant" errors and omissions in the FISA warrant applications and renewals submitted to the FISC to extend the monitoring of Page.